 - Wholesale sales manager

-The U.S. Bureau of Labor Statistics (BLS) reported employment of buyers and purchasing agents was expected to grow 2 percent between 2014 and 2024, which is slower than the national average for all occupations.
-These professionals earned a median annual salary of $59,620 in 2015.
-According to the BLS, wholesale and retail buyers earned a median yearly salary of $52,940 in May 2015, while purchasing managers made a median salary of $108,120 in the same year.
+The U.S. Bureau of Labor Statistics (BLS) reported employment of buyers and purchasing agents was expected to decline by seven percent between 2018 and 2028, which is slower than the national average for all occupations.
+These professionals earned a median annual salary of $62,750 in 2018.
+According to the BLS, purchasing managers have a job growth of four percent and made a median salary of $118,940 in the same year.

 Continuing Education Information